YunongPan/sicherheit_ws/README.md

 	`roslaunch demonstrator_preprocessing environmental_detection.launch`

   	*Note: After starting this process, there will be a 10-second countdown.
 (It can be adjusted if you think it is too long/short.
 Please see section **Parameter**.)
-Please use this time to stay away from the demonstrator to 2 meters away.
+Please use this time to be more than 2 meters away from the demonstrator.
 After the countdown is over, an environmental detection of about 10 seconds will be started.
 After this process is completely finished, you may go back to the Demonstrator and contine to the next step.*

 	*If someone stays within 2 meters during the environmental detection, he/she may also be recognized as a stationary object and be filtered out, which may reduce the effectiveness of the program.*